KristinaMFrazier/etsy_crepepaperflowers/README.md

 # Etsy Crepe Paper Flower Products Market Analysis
-### *Market analysis of crepe paper flower products to maximize sales for the CrepeFloret shop*

 **PROJECT PURPOSE**

 The purpose of this project is to extract listings for crepe paper flower products from Etsy.com to maximize sales for the CrepeFloret shop.

 **METHODOLOGY**

 This set of Python and SQL code includes a series of scripts to extract, compile, and clean a subset of Etsy listing data related to crepe paper flower products.
 Etsy listing data can only be extracted at a maximum of 100 records at a time.
 Python is needed to compile the data into one dataset, and to create additional tables related by each listing's listing_id column.
+SQL is needed to explore the data.

 *Use Python to extract, combine, and clean Etsy listing data*